 Vitality: 6 per level (1d10)

 Class Skills: The Warrior’s Class Skills are: Acrobatics (Dex), Athletics (Str), Craft (Int), Defence (Dex), Intimidate (Cha), Nature (Wis), Ride (Dex), Weaponry – Melee (Str), Weaponry – Missile (Dex).
-A Warrior may select 10 Skill Training Options from the list of Class Skills above.
+A Warrior may select 10 Skill Training Options from the list of Class Skills above at 1st level (if not using a Lifepath).

 A Warrior may select his Options from the list below.